joshagirgis/CN0349-Arduino-Based-Library/README.md

 # CN0349_ConductivitySensor
 Analog Devices Conductivity Sensor using Wire (Arduino) I2C library

-This Library allows use of the CN0349 Board, the AD5943 chip, and/or the ADG715 chips to read temperature and impdeance/admittance
+This library allows use of the CN0349 Board, the AD5943 chip, and/or the ADG715 chips to read temperature and impedance/admittance
-The AD5934 chip needs to be calibrated to correctly measure the impedance/admittance and then once can use a conductivity probe to get water admittivity.
-However admittivity is going to very very close to conductivity so they should be synonymous
+The AD5934 chip needs to be calibrated to correctly measure the impedance/admittance and then one can use a conductivity probe to get water admittivity.
+However water admittivity is going to very very close to water conductivity so they should be very close to each other.
 **A full example of using the CN0349, and calculating Gain factors for first time use can be seen in CN0349Test.ino.**

 ## Wiring